|Quick Facts: Licensed Practical and Licensed Vocational Nurses|

 Licensed practical and licensed vocational nurses work in many settings, including nursing homes and extended care facilities, hospitals, physicians’ offices, and private homes.
 Most work full time.

-Licensed practical and licensed vocational nurses must complete a state-approved educational program, which usually takes 1 year.
-They also must pass an exam and get a license before they can work.
+Licensed practical and licensed vocational nurses must complete a state-approved educational program, which typically takes about 1 year to complete.
+They must also be licensed.

-The median annual wage of licensed practical and licensed vocational nurses was $40,380 in May 2010.
+The median annual wage for licensed practical and licensed vocational nurses was $42,490 in May 2014.

 Compare the job duties, education, job growth, and pay of licensed practical and licensed vocational nurses with similar occupations.